alberacca/alberacca.github.io/_pages/about.md

 ### Experience
 ***

+* 2023- : Schmdit Research Fellow, Imperial College London, I-X centre for AI in Science
+  * __Reinforcement Learning__ and __Model Predictive Control__ for the control of extreme events

-* 2019-2023: PhD Student, University of Cambridge
+* 2019-2023: PhD Candidate, University of Cambridge, Department of Engineering
   * __Bayesian Optimization__ for the selection of hyperparameters
   * __Physics-informed Echo State Networks__ to infer unmeasured states
-  * Prediction and control of extreme events with __Recurrent Neural Networks__
+  * Prediction of extreme events with __Recurrent Neural Networks__
   * Reduced-order modeling with __Convolutional Autoencoders__
   * Machine learning for __Probabilistic data-assimilation__
 <!-- <br/>